Faculty and Staff Tuition Assistance - Human Resources at Ohio State

 Undergraduate tuition assistance benefits are not currently subject to taxation.
 Graduate-level and professional-level tuition assistance benefits that do not exceed $5,250 in a calendar year are not subject to taxation.

-A change in employment status during an academic term could impact your eligibility for continued tuition assistance.
+A change in employment status during an academic semester could impact your eligibility for continued tuition assistance.
+For purposes of this Plan, the last day of an academic semester is the day of the commencement ceremony for that academic semester.

 This is intended to be an overview.
 Refer to the Plan Document for complete information.
 In the event the information on these pages differs from the Plan Document, the Plan Document will govern.